5 of Japan’s Weirdest YouTube Channels You Should be Watching

 For the unaware, Tokyo nightlife is pretty tame compared to other large cities.
 However, throw a few Strong Zero’s in the mix and suddenly everyone is spilling their inner secrets like Kevin from The Office with his precious chilli.
 Sitting center stage, sharing all of this inebriated chaos is up-and-coming Japanese-American rapper MIYACHI.
 As the host of these un-scripted man-on-the-street videos, he keeps it very simple: Find drunk people and ask them simple questions, it literally writes itself.
 The combination of purposely incorrect subtitles and blissfully drunk people trying to pull themselves together to do an interview excellently showcases what missing the last train is all about.

-I know you’ve been meaning to find a channel run by a charismatic Japanese fisherman teaching you hunting and cooking skills, so here it is.
-A mix of David Attenborough, Bear Grylls and JunsKitchen, Masaru teaches you with charming enthusiasm all the coolest parts of Japan’s marine life, showing you how to hunt and cook these local delicacies in both the kitchen and out in the wild during his survival challenges.
-Squishy echinoderms, things with fins, a deep-dive into rural Japan and video diaries of an amateur explorer, this channel’s got it all.
-Start with his giant blue starfish video, then check out his survival challenge series and the one where he cooks an entire alligator.
+A channel run by a charismatic Japanese fisherman teaching you hunting and cooking skills A mix of David Attenborough, Bear Grylls and JunsKitchen, Masaru teaches you with charming enthusiasm all the coolest parts of Japan’s marine life, showing you how to hunt and cook these local delicacies in both the kitchen and out in the wild during his survival challenges.
+Squishy echinoderms, giant starfish, a deep dive into rural Japan and video diaries of an amateur explorer, this channel’s got it all.
+He even cooks an entire alligator.

 Omagatoki FILM

 If you’re looking for something to watch before bed, here’s the channel for you.
 Omagatoki FILM is made up of a team of amateur horror enthusiasts who explore some of Japan’s most haunted locations.
-In English, omagatoki means dusk and, according to Japanese folklore, this is the time when ghosts and spirits begin to emerge and start creeping the sh*t out of everyone.
-Some of the videos have English subtitles and each are ranked according to their fear-level, ranging from mild to medium, spicy, hot and hell.
-Never thought I’d say this to anyone, but I recommend that you go straight to hell — it’ll give you the best taste of the content that these YouTubers are chasing.
+In English, omagatoki means dusk, and, according to Japanese folklore, this is the time when ghosts and spirits begin to emerge and start creeping the sh*t out of everyone.
+Each video is ranked according to fear-level, ranging from mild to medium, spicy, hot and hell.

 What’s Up With Bad Sex in Murakami?